 Heading to France?
 You might be interested in these related posts:

 How do you find French Aires?

 Ah- here’s the magic of travelling without a plan.
 There are a couple of ways to find aires in France, especially as you’re travelling.
 We never have them planned in advance- we always find them en-route.

-You also can't book an aire in advance- it's first come, first served.
+The good news is that its first come, first served.
 The bad news is that popular places become full VERY quickly.
 So don’t wait too late to start finding somewhere to stop, in case your first choice is full and you need to find somewhere else to go.

 Watch the video explaining about French Aires